 What more of an ultimate camping trip than to camp on the world’s largest sand island?

-Fraser Island has six campsites on the island itself, which makes it a very charming and rustic experience come evening when all of the tourists have boarded their ferryboats back home.
+Fraser Island has six campsites on the island itself, making it a very charming and rustic experience come evening, when all tourists have boarded their ferryboats back home.

-There is camping on the headlands just across on the mainland, but plan ahead and get a booking on the island for the best experience.
+Camping is available on the headlands just across the mainland, but for the best experience, plan ahead and book on the island.

 Byron Bay

-Known more as a backpacker town than anything else, Byron Bay also has quite a few camping and lodging options in the area, making it an excellent spot to explore the southern stretch of Queensland.
+Known more as a backpacker town than anything else, Byron Bay also has quite a few camping and lodging options, making it an excellent spot to explore the southern stretch of Queensland.

 Lakes Entrance